ipa320/accompany/UvA/README.txt

   make -j 4
   sudo make install

-Clone cmn with

-  git clone git://basterwijn.nl/home/bterwijn/git/cmnGwenn.git

-and install with

-  cd cmnGwenn
-  mkdir build
-  cd build
-  cmake ../src
-  make
-  sudo make install

-Clone TimTracker:

-  git clone git://basterwijn.nl/home/bterwijn/git/TimTracker.git

-and install with

-  cd TimTracker
-  mkdir build
-  cd build
-  cmake ..
-  make
-  sudo make install

-Install gstreamer
+Install ubuntu-restricted-extras

-  sudo apt-get install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev gstreamer-tools ubuntu-restricted-extras
+  sudo apt-get -y install ubuntu-restricted-extras

+Install other software requirements and test:

+  ./installUvA.sh

 ----------------------------------------
 Some examples of using gstreamer on a GeoVision GV-FE421 IP camera at 192.168.0.10: